kaslr/another_null_chal/writeup.md

 add_topic('vic.tim', 0x1f0, b'ah shit .....', 12)
 ```

-heres the state of the heap after these 3 allocations ; also pay mind to the data of chunk B (middle), ill explain its significance in a minute.
+Here’s the state of the heap after these three allocations.
+Please pay attention to the data in chunk B (the middle one); I’ll explain its significance in a minute.

 ![step_1](https://github.com/kaslr/another_null_chal/blob/main/step_1.PNG)

-tho not shown here in the output due to formatting,  thereʼs the value `0x101` @ chunk Bʼs address + offset `0xf0` , why this is important will become apparent in time. also note that this value itself shld be `0x100` bue due to the fact that i canʼt write null bytes , a lil creativity is needed ; this is what the next aloocations n free does.
+Though not shown here in the output due to formatting, there's the value `0x101` at chunk B’s address + offset `0xf0`.
+The importance of this will become clear in time.
+Also note that this value should be `0x100`, but due to the inability to write null bytes, a little creativity is needed.
+This is what the next allocations and free operations will address.

 value @ chunk B addr + offset before:
 ```python